imanghafoori1/laravel-widgetize/README.md

 =============

-In order to understand what's going on here...
+In order to easily understand what's going on here...
 Think of `{!! $recentProductsWidget !!}` as `@include('widgets.recentProductsWidget')` but more sophisticated.
 The actual result is the same piece of HTML, which is the result of rendering the partial.

-Pro tip: After `{!! $myWidget('param1') !!}` is executed in your view file, the `data` method is called on your wid class with the correspoding parameters. `But only if it is Not already cached` or the `protected $cacheLifeTime` is set to 0.
+Pro tip: After `{!! $myWidget('param1') !!}` is executed in your view file, the `data` method is called on your widget class with the correspoding parameters. `But only if it is Not already cached` or the `protected $cacheLifeTime` is set to 0.
 If the widget HTML output is already in the cache it prints out the HTML with out executing `data` method (hence performing database queries) or even rendering the blade file.